pengsun/matconvnet/examples_dag/README.md

 4. `mnist_small_tr_lenetDropout.m`, `mnist_small_tr_lenetDropout.m`: yet another example.
 The network structure is almost the same with 3 except for an extra Dropout layer.
 5. `mnist_small_tr_MLP.m`, `convdag_MLP.m`: example showing how to build MLP (Multi Layer Perceptron) by wrapping convnet
 6. `mnist_small_tr_MLP2.m`, `convdag_MLP2.m`: examples for tfw_xxx.
 The network structure is the same with 5.

+After training, the learned model can be tested with the following scripts:

+1. `mnist_small_te.m`: test and view the results for a single model
+2. `mnist_small_te_all.m`: test and view the results for all the models, each being an epoch
+3. `mnist_small_te_cmp.m`: test and compare the results for models from two directories, each being a network structure and parameter configuration